 For more information, call the Norfolk Center for Independent Living at 402-371-4475 or email email@example.com.

-As the civil rights movement began sweeping the country in the late 1960s and early 70s, the independent living movement for those with disabilities was also gaining ground.
+As the civil rights movement swept the country in the late 1960s and early 70s, the independent living movement for people with disabilities was also gaining ground.